With WPA3, Wi-Fi Security is About To Get a Lot Tougher - Slashdot

 A strong password is the best security option there is.

 The only security benefit certs provide is revocation, but that can just as easily be implemented with passwords if you want.
 Just publish a list of hashes that are invalid.
 It can be a unique hash if you also publish a new salt alongside it, but it doesn't matter.
-(The username, hash, and
+(The username, hash, and salt are considered to be non-secret.
+If your encryption is strong and no one is using retarded passwords, it doesn't matter if those things are public.)

 Re: (Score:2)